 Ernst Schaumburg.
-"Jump-Robust Volatility Estimation Using Nearest Neighbor Truncation," with Torben Andersen and Dobrislav Dobrev.
-Journal of Econometrics, forthcoming.
+"Jump-Robust Volatility Estimation using Nearest Neighbor Truncation," with Torben Andersen and Dobrislav Dobrev.
+Journal of Econometrics 169, no. 1 (2012).

 Or Shachar.
 "Why Do Closed-End Bond Funds Exist?
 An Additional Explanation for the Growth in Domestic Closed-End Bond Funds," with Edwin J. Elton, Martin J. Gruber, and Christopher R. Blake.
-Journal of Financial and Quantitative Analysis, forthcoming.
+Journal of Financial and Quantitative Analysis 48, no. 2 (2013).